 Dan spent the last few years researching ‘dishonesty’.
-His book (The Honest Truth about Dishonesty) became a feature-length movie, from which I’ve excerpted 3 minutes here:
+His book (The Honest Truth about Dishonesty) became a feature-length movie, the trailer of which you can see here:

 Here’s the bottom line: humans can behave very well or very poorly depending on context, and Dan has mapped that context as never before.
 In the above clip, Dan shows how one tweak to a process eradicates dishonesty while another seemingly trivial tweak doubles it.